mustafaaskin/mustafaaskin.github.io/sample_pages/sample_page_3.md

 ## Turkiye Statistical Office Expertise Thesis

-**Thesis Abstract:** The early forecast releases of growth rates before the classical calender releases while using new methodologies have been observed in countries with developed financial markets.
+**Abstract:** The early forecast releases of growth rates before the classical calender releases while using new methodologies have been observed in countries with developed financial markets.
 The tracked methodology are called as flash estimation method.
 This method makes the earlier estimation and publication of GDP growth accounts for three months,